 Target 9.2 – Sustainable agriculture systems

-Target 9.3 – Agricultural production
+Target 9.3 – Agricultural production and employment

 The following organisations formally support the pursuit of the visions and targets for sustainable agriculture.
 They have agreed to provide leadership and support to help achieve optimum results with their available resources, in ways such as: